 Albrecht and Dill Trading Company, Atlantic Cocoa Company, Barry Callebaut, Blommer Chocolate Company, Cargill Cocoa and Chocolate, Ecuador Ecuakao Processing SA, FCStone, General Cocoa Company, Guan Chong Cocoa, Indcresa Productos del Cacao, JB Cocoa, LIFE BV, Olam International, Plot, Tafi SA and United Cocoa Processor, Inc.

 Hershey is committed to the men and women behind the cocoa in our iconic products and our Cocoa For Good program has been designed to help them and their families thrive.
 We’re collaborating with farmers through farmer groups to direct source even more of our cocoa and help them build stable livelihoods and financial resilience.
-This is the foundation for how we are partnering with the people behind our beans to root out child labor and embed more sustainable farming practices that help tackle deforestation.
-Behind all this is our intention that with every chocolate treat our customers buy, they can trust that their choices are making more moments of goodness around the world.
+This is the foundation for how we are partnering with the people behind our beans to eliminate child labor and embed more sustainable farming practices that help tackle deforestation.
+Behind all of this is our intention that with every chocolate treat our customers buy, they can trust that their choices are creating more moments of goodness around the world.